mozilla/chromeless/README.md

 ## More Information

-Further documentation can be found inline in examples at the moment.
-In the near future there will be a tutorial and API documentation.
+The API documentation can be generated using Chromeless and also [found online](http://mozilla.github.com/chromeless), plus inline examples can also be helpful.

 You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing list: `mozilla-labs@googlegroups.com`